 - 1/8 ground black pepper

-- Bacon to taste, we usually add 3 slices for each serving
+- Vegan bacon to taste, we usually add 3 slices for each serving

 - Fresh parsley to taste